Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: ACKNOWLEDGEMENTS

 The authors thank the supercomputing center of USTC and Hefei Comprehensive National Science Center for their strong support.
-This work is supported by the Double First-Class university project foundation of USTC.
-The author XWK is supported by the National Natural Science Foundation of China under Project No.11805012, and the Fundamental Research Funds for the Central Universities.
+This work is supported by the Double First-Class university project foundation of USTC, and the National Natural Science Foundation of China under Projects No.11625523.
+The author XWK is supported by the National Natural Science Foundation of China under Project No.11805012, and the Fundamental Research Funds for the Central Universities.\\